open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 The trace state header SHOULD contain a field with the key `rv`, and a value that corresponds to a 56-bit sampling threshold.
 This value will be compared to the 56-bit random value associated with the trace.

-From a technical perspective, how do you propose accomplishing the proposal?
-In particular, please explain:

-* How the change would impact and interact with existing functionality
-* Likely error modes (and how to handle them)
-* Corner cases (and how to handle them)

-While you do not need to prescribe a particular implementation - indeed, OTEPs should be about **behaviour**, not implementation! - it may be useful to provide at least one suggestion as to how the proposal *could* be implemented.
-This helps reassure reviewers that implementation is at least possible, and often helps them inspire them to think more deeply about trade-offs, alternatives, etc.

 ## Trade-offs and mitigations